 Public Water Access Points

-River parks are now closed for the 2020 season.
-Docks will be re-installed in Spring 2021.
+River parks are open for the 2021 season!
+Docks are available seasonally and will be removed in the fall.

 Part of the water route section of The Great Trail, this park is located at 71 Green Road in Lantz.
 It has a floating dock to launch your canoes or kayaks, picnic areas and a 1.2 km hiking trail through the woods and along the river.
 The trail is uneven and has tripping hazards so watch your step.
 This is a great starting spot to go down the river, about 7.5 km to Wickwire Station and about 23.5km to Shubie Park.